 YP Corp. also has agreed to contact current activation check customers to inform them of their right to cancel their agreement with YP.com as well as their potential eligibility for at least partial refund of related costs they have incurred.
 Admitting wrongdoing was not part of the settlement, however.

-Businesses that deposited an activation check from YP.com and were billed for an online yellow pages listing, and believe that they did so without understanding the consequences of depositing the check, should contact the New Hampshire attorney general’s office no later than Jan.
+Businesses that deposited an activation check from YP.com and was billed for an online yellow pages listing, and believes that it did so without understanding the consequences of depositing the check, should contact the New Hampshire attorney general’s office no later than Jan.
 15, 2007, for information about how to obtain restitution, attorney general’s office said.

 Inquiries should be sent in writing to David Rienzo, assistant attorney general, Consumer Protection and Antitrust Bureau, 33 Capitol St., Concord, N.H.
 03301.

-Current YP Corp. customers being billed through their telephone bill or bank account for a listing and became a customer through an activation check should be contacted by YP.com by letter within two weeks of the settlement, the AG’s office said.
+Current YP Corp. customers being billed through their telephone bill or bank account for a listing and became a customer through an activation check should be contacted by YP.com by letter within two weeks, the AG’s office said. – TRACIE STONE